Summary

 Article:

-Real estate lenders and mortgage brokers often facilitate real estate trust deed investments for private party pension trustees' funds.
+Real estate lenders and mortgage brokers often facilitate real estate trust deed investments for private party pension trustees’ funds.
 As the primary figure in managing the pension fund, the trustee signs on behalf of the plan.
-This action effectively makes the pension fund the lender(s) affixed to the promissory notes and deeds of trust as the designated beneficiaries.
-They are also stated on the title insurance policy as the designated beneficiaries.
-The trustee's role is pivotal and significant as they are responsible for managing the pension fund, making investment decisions on behalf of the plan, and ensuring compliance with ERISA regulations.
-This includes reviewing proposed trust deed investment transactions, including material disclosure documents, to make a final investment decision and acting as the plan's fiduciary with the ultimate authority to act on behalf of the pension plan.
-The trustee's responsibilities also include monitoring the investment's performance, ensuring the investment's safety and security, and making decisions that are in the plan's and its beneficiaries' best interest.
-This means they must consider the risk and return of the investment, the potential conflicts of interest, and the impact on the plan's overall portfolio.
+This action effectively makes the pension fund the lender(s) affixed to the promissory notes and deeds of trust, as the designated beneficiaries.
+They are also listed as the designated beneficiaries on the title insurance policies.
+The trustee’s role is pivotal and significant as they are responsible for managing the pension fund, making investment decisions on behalf of the plan, and ensuring compliance with ERISA regulations.
+This includes reviewing proposed trust deed investment transactions, including material disclosure documents, to make a final investment decision and acting as the plan’s fiduciary with the ultimate authority to act on behalf of the pension plan.
+The trustee’s responsibilities also include monitoring the investment’s performance, ensuring the investment’s safety and security, and making decisions that are in the plan’s and its beneficiaries’ best interest.
+This means they must consider the risk and return of the investment, the potential conflicts of interest, and the Impact on the plan’s overall portfolio.

 It is usually advisable for a plan to take the majority of the trust deed investment.
 This majority investment ensures the plan has a controlling interest in decision-making, instilling a sense of control and confidence in the trustees and investors.

-Compliance with federal law under ERISA is not just a requirement but a crucial aspect that must be adhered to.
-It mandates that the plan trustees, the key decision-makers, make fiduciary decisions, not the lender or mortgage broker responsible for arranging the loan transaction with the borrower.
-The plan trustees are not just responsible for reviewing proposed trust deed investment transactions, including material disclosure documents, to make a final investment decision.
-They are the plan's fiduciary and have the ultimate authority to act on behalf of the pension plan.
+Compliance with federal Law under ERISA is not just a requirement, but a crucial aspect that must be adhered to.
+It mandates that plan trustees, the key decision-makers, make fiduciary decisions, not the lender or mortgage broker responsible for arranging the loan transaction with the Borrower.
+The plan trustees are not only responsible for reviewing proposed trust deed investment transactions, including material disclosure documents, but also for making a final investment decision.
+They are the plan’s fiduciary and have the ultimate authority to act on behalf of the pension plan.
 Their role is pivotal as they make investment decisions to ensure they comply with ERISA regulations, which is paramount.

 Understanding the Potential Conflicts in Legal Requirements under ERISA and California State Law

-A plan trustee cannot delegate fiduciary responsibilities to a lender or mortgage broker, as the critical decision is whether to invest.
+A plan trustee cannot delegate fiduciary responsibilities to a lender or mortgage broker, as the critical decision is whether to invest in the plan.

-A licensed mortgage broker/lender making or arranging loan transactions with the expectation of compensation under California State Law is a fiduciary regarding potential trust deed investors.
-Pension plan trustees acting on behalf of the plan purchase these promissory notes and trust deeds secured by real property as common investment strategies.
+A licensed mortgage broker/lender making or arranging loan transactions with the expectation of compensation, as required by California State Law, is a fiduciary regarding potential trust deed investors.
+Pension plan trustees, acting on behalf of the plan, purchase these promissory notes and trust deeds secured by real property as a common investment strategy.

 The mortgage broker/lender who provides services to the ERISA plan is a party in interest.
-There is an inherent conflict when the broker/lender expects origination fees, underwriting fees, documents, and miscellaneous fees at closing.
+There is an inherent conflict when the broker/lender expects origination fees, underwriting fees, documents, and miscellaneous fees to be paid at closing.

 A mortgage broker/lender acting as the servicing agent also expects to receive small fractional amounts for servicing income, paid by the ERIAS investor for the life of the loan.
 Loan servicing functions are considered a ministerial responsibility.